Proto:Sonic the Hedgehog 2 (Genesis)/August 21st, 1992

 - Bosses for Chemical Plant, Aquatic Ruin, Oil Ocean, and Metropolis have been implemented, but don't load in their respective levels.

-- Tails acts identically to the Simon Wai build.
+- Tails acts identically to previous builds.

 - Drowning plays music $8A, which is the Death Egg theme in this build.
-The graphics for the numbers that display as Sonic drowns also do not appear correctly.

 - While all sound effects are implemented, not all of them are used yet.